 Corded Electric Chainsaws

 Electric chainsaws have a plug-in power cord and run on electricity.
 They don’t have gas engines that require fuel to run.
 One thing about the corded electric chainsaws is that they are pretty immobile do to the fact that they have to be plugged-in to a power source.
 Although they can be easy to use in the event that there is a portable generator that could be mounted on a vehicle and then connected to the chainsaw via an extension cord.

 In the absence of a portable generator, they can’t be used for big tasks like felling trees in the forest.
 Contrasted with gas-powered chainsaws, corded electric chainsaws have limited use and considerably less power.
 They are more suitable for small tasks don’t need much power.
 In any case, they are better performing than battery-powered chainsaws and can also be utilized for sawing small trees, limbs, and thick branches.

 Unlike the gas-powered models, corded chain saws don’t produce deafening noise or as much vibrations, and due to their lighter weight, they can even be used by a less experienced person.
 Electric chainsaws are also good choice for a regular homeowner looking for something to do light chores with.
 Be that as it may, you will most likely need heavier, better quality extension cords to provide the amperage needed.

 Their ultimate disadvantage is that they have to be plugged-in to a power source or utilized together with a portable generator and with that they pose a risk when used in the forest, as the cord could get tangled in undergrowth and intensely lush zones.
 This makes them badly designed for use in the forested areas.
-They are significantly less expensive than gas-powered and battery-powered chainsaws, however are more expensive than pole saws or manual chainsaws.
+They are significantly less expensive than gas-powered and battery-powered chainsaws, however, are more expensive than pole saws, angle grinders or manual chainsaws.

 Battery Powered Chainsaws